• Skip to main content

 This is the easiest drop scone recipe!
 These BIG scones are tender, craggy, and a little crumbly.
 Prefect with your morning coffee or afternoon tea.

-big drop scones with blueberries
+Drop scone recipe for big scones with blueberries on parchment paper.

 When it's the weekend, I love to wake up early and bake a sweet treat.
 My family is always delighted when the delicious aroma of French Toast Muffins, Mini Chocolate Puff Pastry Rolls, Orange Poppy Seed Muffins or Irish Soda Bread fill our kitchen.